-With the loss of his leg, came the loss of hope.
+With the loss of his leg came the loss of hope.
 “I was lonely and depressed”, he said, his face lit by a ribbon of light from a break in the corrugated roof above us.
 In Rwanda, over 90% of people are subsistence farmers.
 They eke out a living by relying on their physical strength to grow food in small plots of land.
 For the disabled, gainful employment is an up-hill task, which is no mean feat in the ‘land of a thousand hills’.

 “Working with my hands and helping to provide for my family makes me feel like a complete person; I do not feel disabled”, Jean de Dieu.

 ‘What gives you hope?’, I asked Aimable.
 “Family”, he replied.
 “And prayer”.
-He smiled broadly.
-While some would ask of God, ‘Why me?
-Why did you let me step on a landmine?’, Aimable sees it differently.
+He smiled.
+While some would ask of God: Why me?
+Aimable sees it differently.
 “God saved me from dying.
-Helped me walk again.
-He sent people my way that would help me learn my craft.
-I know that God is with me and that He loves me”.
+He helped me walk again.
+He sent people my way that would help me learn my craft, and I know that God is with me and that He loves me”.

 We headed outside.
 On my way out, I glanced at a wooden statue in the back of the workshop, hewn from a tree trunk: a wistful-looking nun clutching a book.
 Maybe this was the men’s way of memorialising the kindness of the nun who visited Aimable in hospital back in 1996 as he lay there in pain and penury.
 Could she have known what events she would set in motion?